UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Saint Mary's (CA)'s Last Game

-On Friday, in its last game, Saint Mary's (CA) defeated VCU 63-51.
-With 17 points, Alex Ducas was its high scorer.
+On Friday, in its most recent game, Saint Mary's (CA) defeated VCU 63-51.
+With 17 points, Mitchell Saxen was its leading scorer.

 |Name